Lammk/kudroid/readme.md

 i might still continue updating it whenever i have time

-warning: I recommend using this app with JIT enabled,but you still can use without JIT
+warning: Enable JIT before using this app

 SPECIAL THANK TO sakayori!!!!
 (Support me to do many things,if he doesn't help kudroid will take more longer to complete)